ietf-wg-cellar/matroska-specification/notes.md

 ## Block Structure

-This section describes the binary data contained in the `Block` Element ((#block-element)).
+This section describes the binary data contained in the `Block` element ((#block-element)).
 Bit 0 is the most significant bit.

 As the `TrackNumber` size can vary between 1 and 8 octets, there are 8 different sizes for the `Block` header.
 The definitions for `TrackNumber` sizes of 1 and 2 are provided;